-Originally Jaeger gauge BHA4214E was used with a screwed tank sender, changing to Smiths BHA4470 in October 64 for the remainder of Mk1 production also with a screwed sender but electrically very different.
+Originally Jaeger gauge BHA4214E was used with a screwed tank sender, changing to Smiths BHA4470 in October 64 between chassis numbers 47112 and 48767 also with a screwed sender but electrically very different.
+In March 65 at chassis number 56742 the tank changed and the sender with it to one secured with a locking ring.
+This is the same electrically as the later screwed sender and Smiths gauges and continued to the end of production.
 Both these gauges have external night-time illumination with holes round the edge of the case to let the light in, and a fully exposed pointer.
 Mk2 cars changed to one with a partially shrouded pointer and internal illumination (BHA4736 or BHA4685 according to market with leaded fuel, BHA 5342 for the USA with unleaded fuel).
 All these have 'hanging' pointers, and use a sender with a locking ring.
 The final change was for the 77 model year and the plastic dash - to AAU3032 for leaded fuel and AAU3031 for USA unleaded fuel, with the indicator pointing upwards.
 The sender for these changed to one combined with the fuel outlet pipe, and as the North American electric temp gauge and sender both changed at the same time, and it is known mismatches between that sender and gauge cause incorrect readings, I had wondered if the same would apply to the fuel gauge and sender, but the resistances are very similar.
 All the Smiths gauges require an earth for night-time illumination, which if missing will not affect the gauge reading (it does with the Jaeger gauges).

 Externally illuminated types are fixed in the dash with bracket AJH5185 which includes bulb holder, the rest with AJH5187.
 These fit over a central threaded stud and are secured with thumb nut 17H932 with spring washer WL700061.